Business energy pass-through charges explained (UK, 2026)

 • Multi-site list (postcodes + estimated volumes)

-How to reduce pass-through charges (practical actions)
+How to reduce pass-through charges (practical actions for 2026)

 1. Start with your meter and data.
-Confirm whether you’re on a half-hourly meter, check that reads are accurate, and ensure your supplier is using the correct profile and meter operator details.
+Confirm whether you’re on a half-hourly meter, check reads are accurate, and ensure your supplier is using the correct profile and meter operator details.

 Common mistakes when reviewing pass-through charges